kongo2002/flcheck/README.md

 - `validations`: configure a severity for each validation type that is supported (`error`, `warn` or `none`, defaults to `error`)

+You *can* run flcheck without a configuration file, however not all features will be available.
+If you are only interested in e.g. the dependency graph or detect cyclic dependencies that won't be necessary though.

 ### Recommended package setup